 - can help you get to shops or social events

 There are many ways you could choose to use the money.
-It's your choice as long as you're spending your personal budget on things that meet your agreed care plan.
+It's your choice as long as you're spending your personal budget on things that meet your agreed care needs.